Yucked/Victoria/README.md

   <img src="https://i.imgur.com/i6wyG8k.gif" widht="70%">
 </p>

-Lavalink wrapper for Discord.NET and better than Sharplink / Lavalink.NET.
+Lavalink wrapper for Discord.NET that aims to be better than Sharplink and Lavalink.NET combined.

 ---